How to Plan an Unforgettable Three-Day Wedding Weekend

 When: A day or two before the wedding, but you should really base it on the date when you know most of your guests will be arriving.
 Also, you don't want it to conflict with the rehearsal dinner—though a cocktails-only celebration could certainly follow the dinner.

-Where: A welcome party can be a cocktails-only, open-house-style celebration at a bar (for total convenience, look into the bar at the hotel where everyone is staying) or something festive like a riverboat trip complete with buffet dinner and cupcakes.
+Where: A welcome party can be a cocktails-only, open-house-style celebration at a bar (for total convenience, look into the bar at the hotel where everyone's staying) or something festive like a riverboat trip complete with buffet dinner and cupcakes.
 Don't go too formal with this one—the welcome party should stay lighthearted and be all about hanging out and having fun.

 2. Rehearsal Dinner

-Why: As everyone is brimming with anticipation on the eve of the wedding, this celebratory, often casual dinner is filled with toasts, roasts and general good cheer.
+Why: As everyone is brimming with anticipation on the eve of the wedding, this celebratory, often intimate or more casual dinner is filled with toasts, roasts and general good cheer.
 This is a good time for the couple to present the attendant gifts.
 Make sure to also give your parents and anyone else who was an integral part of the wedding-planning process a token of your appreciation—flowers, a nice bottle of wine or even a sentimental toast will do.

 When: A day or two before the wedding—typically following the ceremony rehearsal.
 If 90 percent of your wedding is comprised of out-of-towners, consider hosting an intimate dinner with just the wedding party two nights before the wedding, then a more casual and relaxed welcome party (like we just described) the night before the wedding.
+You could also, on the eve of the wedding, have just family and wedding party at your rehearsal dinner, then meet up with all your other guests for after-dinner drinks.

 Who to Invite: At the very least, it should include just the wedding party, very close family members and the officiant.
 But don't be afraid to include others you want to thank (for example, friends who aren't in the wedding party but have helped you out).
 It's really up to you, your budget and whatever other parties you have planned.

-Where: Many rehearsal dinners are held in hotel banquet room, or at nice restaurants, with full-course dinners and desserts.
+Where: Many rehearsal dinners are held in hotel banquet rooms, or at nice restaurants, with full-course dinners and desserts.
 Others are held at home and feature a backyard barbecue or clambake.
 It depends on the size of your guest list, of course—a totally casual affair might not be appropriate if it's an intimate dinner for 10.

 3. Farewell Brunch

 Why: At the end of the weekend, a postwedding brunch is a great way to wind down and exchange final good-byes before leaving on your honeymoon.
-Newlyweds can take this chance to thank their guests and spend a bit more time with loved ones who've flown in from all over.
+Newlyweds can take this chance to thank their guests and spend more time with loved ones who've flown in from all over.

 Who Hosts: There's no hard-and-fast rule here.
 It's a nice gesture for the couple to bear the brunt of the planning and cost, but either family could also assume the hosting role, especially if one side is entertaining more out-of-towners than the other.